 Story of An Artist

 Jenna Cornell was born and raised in the Midwest.
 She first started writing at age nine and hasn’t looked back.
 Jenna is completing her MFA in Creative Writing at Southern New Hampshire University and holds an MA in English/Creative Writing with a screenwriting emphasis.
-She is an active writer, professor with Lakeland University, and a DJ with Cumulus Broadcasting.
+She is an active writer, professor with Lakeland University, and in radio broadcasting.
 Jenna writes in a variety of areas including fiction, poetry, film, songwriting, play writing, and journalism.

-As a fiction writer, Jenna loves exploring crime-based thrillers, human behavior, science fiction, and speculative - all with a strong female character.
-On the flip side, she also loves to write Hallmark-type short stories with a struggling character who finds a heartfelt resolve.
+As a fiction writer, Jenna explores crime-based thrillers, human behavior, science fiction, and speculative - all with a strong female character.
+On the flip side, she also writes Hallmark-type short stories with a struggling character who finds a heartfelt resolve.
 While she loves both sides, her favorite of the two is diving into the darkness.
 Jenna's most recent short story, “Mastering the Fine Art of Time Management”, was published in The Remembered Arts Journal in 2017.
-“Mastering” was also turned into a short screenplay which was accepted at the Austin Micro Short Film Festival in 2020.
+“Mastering” was also turned into a short screenplay titled Navigating Home which was accepted at the Austin Micro Short Film Festival in 2020.

 A huge fan of the silver screen, Jenna also writes screenplays.
-Like her fiction work, she loves writing films that dive into the darkness of human nature but also loves those that hint at heartfelt resolve and comedy.
+Like her fiction work, she writes films that dive into the darkness of human nature but also loves those that hint at heartfelt resolve and comedy.
 In 2018, her spoken-word film, Words, premiered at Wildwood Film Festival and then won the Best Experimental International Award at the 300 Seconds Short Film Festival in 2019.
 Sticking to her love of the dark side of humanity, she wrote a short screenplay called Hunk of Burning Love.
-It entered the Top 50 Quarterfinals in the Canadian Short Screenplay Competition in 2014 and is still gaining traction in 2020 by becoming an official selection of the Oregon Short Film Festival.
+It entered the Top 50 Quarterfinals in the Canadian Short Screenplay Competition in 2014 and is still gaining traction in 2020 by becoming an official selection in several film festivals and screenwriting contests.
 She is currently working on a variety of screenplay and film projects.

-When she isn’t creating, she can be found spending time with her family, gardening, exploring nature, or woodworking.
+Writing isn't her only creative endeavor, though.
+Multi-talented, Jenna is also an amateur photographer, painter, radio DJ, and musician.
+When she isn’t creating, she can be found spending time with her family, gardening, cooking, exploring nature, or woodworking.